 Entrants may be provided with an opportunity to opt-in for membership/participation as part of the entry process, but membership/participation is not required to enter the contest.

 Only one (1) entry per person is permitted.
-There will be up to a total of winner(s) selected in the Contest.
+There will be a total of ten (10) winner(s) selected in the Contest.

 All online entries must be received by the end of the Entry Period.